VoltVault/porridge/README.md

 parc.js will be perfect for you. <br />
 Out of _**all**_ Javascript libraries and frameworks, <br /> parc.js has the _**lowest**_ learning curve. <br />
+If you want to be the JavaScript developer <br /> that codes faster, more simply, readably, <br /> and securely than anyone else on your team; <br /> then parc.js is the JavaScript library for you! <br />

 ## :zap:  Fast implementation

 We have optimized our code to be as preformat as possible, <br />